mikrostew/wordle-helper/README.md

 ## word lists

 I wrote a script ([download-word-lists](./scripts/download-word-lists.js)) to parse the word lists from the Wordle source code, based on [this Reddit post](https://www.reddit.com/r/wordle/comments/s4tcw8/a_note_on_wordles_word_list/).
-To update the word list, just run
+To update the word list, run

 ```bash
 $ yarn download-words